Lawrence A. Green -- Orangeburg

-ORANGEBURG -- Mr. Lawrence A. Green, 71, of 163 Community Park Road, Orangeburg, passed away Monday, February 20, 2023, at the Regional Medical Center, Orangeburg, SC.
+ORANGEBURG -- Funeral Services for Mr. Lawrence A. Green, 71, of Orangeburg, will be held at 2:30 pm, Saturday, February 25, 2023, at Simmons Funeral Home and Crematory, 2868 Columbia Road, Orangeburg SC.
+Interment will follow at St. Stephens United Methodist Church Cemetery.
+Mr. Green passed away Monday, February 20, 2023, at the Regional Medical Center, Orangeburg, SC.

 Family and friends may visit the residence, 163 Community Park Road, Orangeburg or call Simmons Funeral Home and Crematory of Orangeburg, SC.